406-676-3395

 Again, injury law and medical bills are complicated, but hopefully you will see how this new law, MCA 27-1-308, only shifts medical costs from insurers, back to you the consumer/victim.
 It hurts the person who is simply the innocent victim of someone else’s negligence, and helps subsidize liability insurance companies.

 This law is simply a well-disguised subsidy to insurance companies and bad actors.
-It has the practical effect of discouraging even bringing claims against bad actors and insurers, and instead turns the knife further into innocent victims.
-How could this possibly have happened?
-Being kind, a benefit-of-the-doubt view would say the Montana Legislature was simply uninformed as to how this law actually worked and therefore passed it out of ignorance; a more jaded view would say the many-involved knew exactly what they were doing and had ties to (or money from) the insurance industry that outweighed the interests of average Montanans.
+It has the practical effect of making it more difficult and costly to bring claims against bad actors and insurers.
+Why was this law passed?
+Being kind, a benefit-of-the-doubt view would say the Montana Legislature was simply uninformed as to how injury law and medical bills actually worked and passed it out of ignorance; a more jaded view would say the many-involved knew exactly what they were doing and had ties to (or money from) the insurance industry that outweighed the interests of average Montanans.